Gurgen Mahari: Biography

-Gurgen fled to Eastern Armenia in 1915 during the Armenian genocide and found refuge in orphanages in Etchmiadzin, Dilijan, and Yerevan.
+Born in Van in the Ottoman Empire, Gurgen fled to Eastern Armenia in 1915 during the Armenian genocide and found refuge in orphanages in Igdir, Etchmiadzin, Dilijan, and Yerevan.
 His first book, Titanic, was published in 1924.
 He then wrote his autobiographical trilogy (first part, "Childhood" was published in 1929, and the third part was finished in 1955) which tells the story of his survival and the tragedy experienced by the Armenians of Western Armenia.

-He was arrested in 1936, during Joseph Stalin's Great Purge and sentenced to 11 years imprisonment in a Siberia Gulag.
+He was arrested in 1936, during Joseph Stalin's Great Purge and sentenced to 11 years imprisonment in a Siberian Gulag.
 He was released in 1947, but a year later was again arrested and sent into Siberian exile as an 'unreliable type'.
 He was only allowed to return to Yerevan in 1954 following Stalin's death.